ltw-webdesign-1/plan-a-website/README.md

 ## Hand in

+Add your sketch to your weekly assignments folder.

-On GitHub’s website, on your forked repository, create an Issue labeled “Solution”—and tag your teacher.
+# On GitHub’s website, on your forked repository, create an Issue labeled “Solution”—and tag your teacher.

-Inside the content of the Issue drop to upload the sketch of your sitemap.
+# Inside the content of the Issue drop to upload the sketch of your sitemap.
 (You can take a photo if you did the sketch on paper & upload the photo.)

-**Don’t forget to tag your teacher!**
+# **Don’t forget to tag your teacher!**